 Some genetic factors are linked to bone cancer:

 A condition called Li-Fraumeni syndrome runs in families.
 It is caused by a gene fault inherited from your parents.
 If you have Li-Fraumeni syndrome, you have an increased risk of several cancers, including osteosarcoma.

 There is a type of eye cancer also caused by faulty genes.
 It is called hereditary retinoblastoma.
 Children with this gene fault also have an increased risk of osteosarcoma.

 Syndromes such as Werner syndrome, Rothmund–Thomson syndrome and Bloom syndrome are also risk factors for osteosarcoma.

 Injuries and knocks

-People often think that a knock or injury to a bone can cause a cancer.
+People often think that a knock or injury to a bone can cause bone cancer.
 But research studies do not support this.

 It's more likely that an injury causes swelling, which when it's investigated, shows up a cancer that is already there.
-Or a bone affected by cancer may be weakened and so is more likely to become damaged in an accident.
-Doctors may then spot the tumour when they are investigating your accident.
+Or a bone affected by cancer may be weakened and so is more likely to become broken (fractured) in an accident.
+Doctors may then spot the tumour when they investigate your fracture.